History of Friedrich II. of Prussia, Called Frederick the Great: Composition and publication

 Progress was slow at first, as Carlyle harboured doubts about his subject and his ability to complete the task he had set for himself, as well as finding difficulty in accessing source materials.
 Nonetheless, he persisted, writing copious notes, a large collection of which are now in the Beinecke Library at Yale University.
 Various assistants helped with his research, making trips to the British Library and State Paper Office among other collections, also copying extracts from German histories.
 Carlyle purchased many books on German history, a significant number of which he left to Harvard University in his will; they are now housed in the Houghton Library.
 In 1854, Carlyle had a soundproof room built in the top story of his house on Cheyne Row in order to block the noise from his neighbours and the street.
 He wrote the remainder of Frederick there.

 He completed the first two volumes in 1856 and they were published in 1858.
 A wearied Carlyle lamented that it "seems worth nothing to me, or less than nothing"; Varnhagen von Ense relates, "Carlyle says that his book on Frederick the Great is the poorest, most troublesome and arduous piece of work he has ever undertaken: no satisfaction in it at all, only labour and sorrow.
 'What the devil had I to do with your Friedrich?'"
 Positive reception of the first two volumes encouraged him, and he made a second trip to Germany, "a visit made primarily to study twelve of the battlefields of Frederick the Great in Silesia, Bohemia, and Saxony," which he documented in Journey to Germany, Autumn 1858.

 Originally planning to write four volumes, Carlyle realized that he would need six, as the first two only took the history to 1740 and the death of Frederick's father Frederick William I. After the 1858 journey he expressed hope that the book would be finished in two years, but it ended up taking seven.
-The third volume appeared in 1862, the fourth in 1864, and last two in 1865.
-Carlyle was seventy years old when he finished and had acquired a tremor in his writing hand.
+The third volume appeared in 1862, the fourth in 1864, and the last two in 1865.
+Carlyle was seventy years old the year the last volume was published (he turned 70 on 4 December 1865) and had acquired a tremor in his writing hand.